maja-burrack/maja-burrack.github.io/_posts/2025-05-02-metropolis-hastings-algorithm.md

 ---
 layout: post
 title: Metropolis-Hastings Algorithm
-subtitle:
+subtitle: Anintroduction to the Metropolis-Hastings algorithm, one of the core methods behind Bayesian inference via MCMC.
+I explore how it works, why it works, and how to implement it — with references for further learning.
 ---

+I've been doing a bit of a deep-dive into Bayesian statistics recently; mainly focusing on the basic theory that sometimes gets brushed over or assumed as known facts when learning how to use specific libraries or tools for doing Bayesian statistics (personally, I have been fiddling with the python library [PyMC](https://pymc.org)).

-The Metropolis-Hastings (MH) algorithm is a popular [Markov Chain Monte Carlo (MCMC)](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) method for sampling from any probability distribution.
-It's especially useful when we can't sample from the distribution directly, which is often the case in Bayesian statistics, when we want to sample from a posterior distribution.
-I have [previously shown]({{site.baseurl}}/blog/bayesian-linear-regression) that we can obtain the posterior of a linear regression model analytically under a specific choice of prior, but even so, it requires a lot of (tedious) work to obtain the closed form expressions.
-With the Metropolis-Hastings algorithm, we can sample from the posterior under *any* choice of prior.
-It also works for models more complicated than linear regression.
+I have [previously shown]({{site.baseurl}}/blog/bayesian-linear-regression) that we can obtain the posterior of a linear regression model analytically under a specific choice of prior (a so-called *conjugate prior*), but even so, it requires a lot of (tedious) work to obtain the closed form expressions.
+This can be fine for a simple model, where the "good" priors to use are known, but what if we want to fit a more complex model, where the conjugate prior is unknown or non-existent, or what if we have good reason to want to use a prior that isn't conjugate?
+Fortunately, we can sample from arbitrary probability distributions using computational methods.
+One of these is by using [Markov Chain Monte Carlo (MCMC)](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) methods, which is the rabbit-hole I am currently in.
+It isn't the only way to sample (or sometimes approximate) a probability distribution, but it is one of the most popular ones.

-The algorithm works by constructing a Markov chain, i.e. a sequence of samples $(x_1, x_2, ..., x_n)$, whose distribution converges to the target distribution $p(x)$ as $n \to \infty$.
+The libraries I have looked at all use MCMC methods to sample from the posterior (read: fit the model), so in order to better understand how these libraries work, let us have a closer look at one of those methods: the Metropolis-Hastings algorithm.
+The algorithm works by constructing a Markov chain, i.e., a sequence of samples $(x_1, x_2, ..., x_n)$, whose distribution converges to the target distribution $p(x)$ as $n \to \infty$.
 There are many ways to construct such sequences, but Metropolis-Hastings is one of the most popular and relatively simple methods.

 ## How it works
 Let $p(x)$ be the target distribution we want to sample from.
 Then to construct the sequence, proceed as follows: